Mark Allinson (mbacp)Diploma in Therapeutic Counselling (Mary Ward Centre)

 Accredited Mediator (Regent's University London)

-I have worked for seven years as a counsellor with a wide range of clients in both open-ended and time-limited (sometimes called 'brief therapy') arrangements.
+I have worked for eleven years as a counsellor with a wide range of clients in both open-ended and time-limited (sometimes called 'brief therapy') arrangements.
 I work mostly online but I can still clients in person in my therapy room.

 My clients say that I put them at ease, and that they appreciate my honesty and clarity.